Alunice/TaTa/SD script/README.md

-This is Substance Designer python script
+This is Substance Designer python script and some format scripts